In the various accounting forums on Facebook and LinkedIn, I see lots of accountants asking “what’s the new Director’s salary from April 2026”.

 But here’s my problem – these particular conversations always seem to revolve around the idea that there’s somehow ONE single magic number, and they will be telling ALL their clients to have an identical salary from April.

-So if your accountant has just told you that a £12.5K salary is the best thing for you from April 2025, please ASK THEM how they came to that number.
+So if your accountant has just told you that a ยฃ12.5K salary is the best thing for you from April 2026, please ASK THEM how they came to that number.

-They might have done some meticulous workings based on you and your partners’ total financial position.
+They might have done some meticulous workings based on your and your partners’ total financial position, and determined that was the optimum salary level.
 In which case, they’re a great accountant and you should stick with them.

-Or they may just have read it somewhere online and thought “OK, I’ll go with that”.
+Or they may just have read it somewhere online (or just asked Chat GPT ) and thought “OK, I’ll go with that”.
 In which case, it’s probably time for a chat.

 We’re not in Kansas Anymore!

-So much has changed since the Covid budgets, that there is no longer a one-size-fits-all figure for what you should pay yourself.
+So much has changed in the last few years, that there is no longer a one-size-fits-all figure for what you should pay yourself.
 That also means if you’re still on the same salary as you were a few years ago, it’s time for a review.

 For all our LTD company directors, we offer a Remuneration Planning service.
-This costs from £8 per month (+ VAT), and for that modest outlay you’ll have a Chartered Accountant sitting down in a dark room with a massive calculator and a big cup of tea, working out the figures PURELY FOR YOU.
+This costs from ยฃ8 per month (+ VAT) per director, and for that modest outlay you’ll have a Chartered Accountant sitting down in a dark room with a massive calculator and a big cup of tea, working out the figures PURELY FOR YOU.

 But what’s going on behind the curtain?
 Quite a bit.
 I’ll let you into a secret – for each Director (and their company) we first need to ascertain the following information: